peeerpioneers/py-predict/README.md

 -------------
 pip install numpy matplotlib pandas scikit-learn tensorflow yfinance

-dularity (Functions): The code is broken down into well-defined functions: load_data, preprocess_data, build_lstm_model, prepare_test_data, and plot_predictions.
+Modularity (Functions): The code is broken down into well-defined functions: load_data, preprocess_data, build_lstm_model, prepare_test_data, and plot_predictions.
 This makes the code:

 More readable: Easier to understand the purpose of each part.